cdmill/Kazakh_Finite-State-Transducer/README.md

 # Kazakh Finite-State Transducer

-Two simple, *sample* finite-state transducers for Kazakh.
+Two *sample* finite-state transducers for Kazakh.
 These use the proposed modified latin alphabet for Kazakh (2021), but could easily be modified if there were to be any more changes or if a Cyrillic version was to be added.

 The first FST is a grapheme-to-phoneme transducer.
 This translates a given Kazakh word into IPA.
 For example, if **jaqsı** were used as an input, then **ʒaqsɯ** would be returned.